 STELLER APIARIES IS NOW TAKING ORDERS FOR PACKAGED BEES FOR THE 2015 SEASON!
 IF YOU'RE INTERESTED CONTACT US AT SALES@STELLERAPIARIES.COM FOR MORE INFORMATION.
-THE COST IS $115 PER 3 LB PACKAGE AND PACKAGES MUST BE PAID IN FULL AT TIME OF ORDER.
+THE COST IS $120 PER 3 LB PACKAGE AND PACKAGES MUST BE PAID IN FULL AT TIME OF ORDER.
 DELIVERY IS EXPECTED TO BE APRIL-MAY 2015.
-OUR DOWNLOADABLE FORM WILL BE AVAILABLE SOON!

 (DATE IS SUBJECT TO CHANGE DUE TO WEATHER)

 *ADDITIONALLY, PLEASE LET US KNOW IF YOU'RE* INTERESTED IN BEING PUT ON OUR SWARM LIST-WHERE WE SELL LOCAL FERAL SWARMS ONCE WE HAVE TOO MANY HIVES ON OUR PROPERTY.
 THE COST IS $125 PER FERAL COLONY.
 SIZES DIFFER!